 Figure 60.
-Line E. Percussion methods for low capacity and nonpotable high capacity wells in all types of bedrock with less than 40 feet of overlying caving material.
+Line E. Percussion methods for low capacity and nonpotable high capacity wells in all types of bedrock with less than 40 feet of overlying caving material.Not including school or wastewater treatment plant wells

 For well casing pipe with welded joints only.
 For threaded and coupled well casing pipe the diameter shall be at least 4 inches larger than the nominal diameter of the well casing pipe.